xen0vas/xen0vas.github.io/_posts/2019-05-13-SLAE32-Assignment-#1-TCP_bind_shell.md

 <p style="text-align:justify;">
 There are several types of sockets, although stream sockets and datagram sockets are the most commonly used.
-The types of sockets are also defined for example in Ubuntu 12.04 inside the file /usr/include/i386-linux-gnu/bits/socket.h .The following output shows the assigned values at the stream and datagram sockets accordingly
+The types of sockets are also defined for example in Ubuntu 12.04 inside the file <b>/usr/include/i386-linux-gnu/bits/socket.h</b>.The following output shows the assigned values at the stream and datagram sockets accordingly
 </p>

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 15px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">